 Your cold calling playbook should include the following:

-- Current cold calling process:
+- Current calling strategy and process:

-- Making the cold calls,
+- Making cold calls,

 - Taking call notes, updating the call status in the CRM, google sheet..etc.

 - Best responses to handle objections (Check this out for tips and best practices)